profgaelle/profgaelle-website2020/content/post/news-nickerson/index.md

 As the recipient of this award, Karis is invited to deliver an oral presentation as part of the Division 21 program at the 2022 APA Convention (Minneapolis; August 4-7).
 The organisers will reserve a special session for the winner of this award and include a short ceremony to present the award.

-Well done Karis! :Party Popper: :clap: :star:
+Well done Karis! :tada: :clap: :star: